About the Newton Fund

 You can keep up-to-date with all British Council calls via the Euraxess UK newsletter by subscribing here.

 For information on all calls under the Newton Fund, including those from the other UK delivery partners, subscribe to the Universities UK International’s Newton Fund newsletter here.

 Researcher Links Workshop - Call for Participants

 We call for the participation of early career researchers in the following workshop.
-Eligibility and further information can be found here.
+For more information, please download the briefing note below.

 If you are interested, please contact the organiser directly, Contact details are provided in the briefing note.

 Please note that full scholarship to attend the workshop is available for those who meet the criteria.